 Research Leave Supplements are meant to lessen the financial sacrifice for faculty and librarians whose fellowships or other awards provide less than their regular academic salaries.
 The supplements are available to IU Bloomington tenured and tenure-eligible faculty, research scientists, research center directors, medical sciences faculty, and librarians who receive prestigious, nationally competitive fellowships or research-related awards.
-Please note: If you receive a fellowship and need to respond to the agency before the deadlines below, please contact Teresa Blevins.

-- Group 1b: Fulbright Research, NEH, NEA, and resident fellowships at the Center for Advanced Study in the Behavioral Sciences (Palo Alto), the National Humanities Center (Research Triangle), the Institute for Advanced Study (Princeton), the Radcliffe Institute for Advanced Study Fellowship (Harvard University)
+- Group 2: Fulbright Research, NEH, NEA, and resident fellowships at the Center for Advanced Study in the Behavioral Sciences (Palo Alto), the National Humanities Center (Research Triangle), the Institute for Advanced Study (Princeton), the Radcliffe Institute for Advanced Study Fellowship (Harvard University)

-- Group 2: ACLS, Humboldt, Jefferson Science, Mellon, Rockefeller, Rome Prize, Sloan, Spencer
+- Group 3: ACLS, Humboldt, Jefferson Science, Mellon, Rockefeller, Rome Prize, Sloan, Spencer

-- Group 3: Fellowships comparable in prestige to those in Group 2
+- Group 4: Fellowships comparable in prestige to those in Group 3.

 Fulbright Teaching Grants (however, Fulbright Teaching/Research Grants, i.e. 20% teaching, 80% research, are eligible for RLS funding), grant-supported salaries, ordinary leaves-without-pay, research associateships (i.e. postdocs), visiting positions at other institutions, memberships at research institutions or centers (i.e., not as part of a stipendiary residential fellowship sponsored by a particular research institute, center, or library).

 A research fellow may receive supplemental pay while on leave.
 The amount of the supplemental pay is calcualted as follows: